aakashs07/aakashs07.github.io/index.md

 ## Aakash Saxena

-I am working as an NLP Software Engineer at D.A.T.A., Inc., since January 2022.
-I am involved in R&D to operationalize deception detection concepts using NLP.
-I also apply NLP tools and techniques for enhancing product experience.
+I worked as an NLP Software Engineer at D.A.T.A., Inc., since January 2022 until July 2024.
+I was involved in R&D to operationalize deception detection concepts using NLP.
+I also applied NLP tools and techniques for enhancing product experience.

 In August 2020, I completed my doctoral program in Information Analytics from the University of Colorado Boulder.
 I was mentored and advised by Prof. Jintae Lee.